How To Negotiate a Lower Mortgage Rate

 But if refinancing isn’t an option for you, you still might be able to negotiate a lower mortgage payment if you’re truly struggling to pay your loan.

-Reach Out to Your Lender
+Reach Out To Your Lender

-If you’re having trouble financially, reach out to your lender to discuss ways to lower your mortgage payments before you get behind on them, said Joe Parsons, a senior loan officer with PFS Funding in Dublin, Calif.
+If you’re having trouble financially, reach out to your lender to discuss ways to lower your mortgage payments before you get behind on them, said Joe Parsons, a senior loan officer with PFS Funding in Dublin, California.
 “The lender wants to work something out,” he said.
 Furthermore, if you miss payments, your credit score will fall — which could force you to pay higher rates in the future, or hurt your ability to get credit.

 Most likely, the bank or financial institution that gave you your mortgage sold it, and now a mortgage servicer manages your loan.
 So check your monthly billing statement or payment coupon book for the toll-free number to contact your servicer to discuss your options.

 When you call, explain your situation and ask what your options are.
 If you haven’t missed a payment already, the loan servicer might be willing to push back your mortgage due date to give you more time to make a payment, van den Brand said.

 You might even be able to negotiate a modification to your loan before you get behind on your mortgage, Parsons said.
 You’ll need to provide documentation that proves you’re struggling financially and can’t afford your current payments.

 However, the mortgage servicer might not be willing to modify your loan until you’ve already missed a payment or two, van den Brand said.
 If you do become delinquent, your mortgage servicer will be required by federal rules to contact you to let you know what you can do to avoid foreclosure, according to the Consumer Financial Protection Bureau.
 You also have to complete an application in order for the mortgage servicer to evaluate whether you qualify for mortgage assistance.

 Get Help From a Housing Counselor